These mini chocolate banana brownie muffins are the perfect soft treat! They are so moist, full of flavor, and SO easy to make!

 Mini double chocolate banana muffins served with raspberries and yogurt.

 I’m always looking for ways to use up ripe bananas and decided to turn my recent ripe batch into a chocolatey treat.
-I’ve been making these chocolate chip oat muffins pretty often and we love them, but I wanted to test out a chocolatier flavor combo – because who doesn’t love chocolate? ;).
+I’ve been making these chocolate chip oat muffins pretty often, but I wanted to test out a chocolatier flavor combo – because who doesn’t love chocolate? ;).
 These muffins are dairy-free, gluten-free, and refined sugar-free.
 The ripe bananas provide the main sweetness for these muffins and the final result is a tender, brownie-like soft bite.
 These muffins almost melt in your mouth and all of the flavors merge together so well.
 This is one of those treats that I intended on making for the boys but ended up eating most of the batch of myself 😉 If you’re a chocolate lover, you’ll definitely love this healthy treat!

 Here is what you’ll need to make these mini chocolate banana brownie muffins:

-Ingredients to make chocolate brownie muffins.
+Ingredients to make chocolate banana brownie muffins.

 • Almond Flour: Provides nutty flavor and moistness to the muffins.
 I always use the Kirkland brand blanched almond flour!